sophiephill/Fires_and_Cocci/README.md

 1. **Analysis** contains the code to analyze the effect estimates obtained from the generalized synthetic control analysis and covariate data.
 Within this folder, the R scripts are as follows:
 * **Results Data** contains csv files for the effect estimates obtained from our analyses

+* **GsynthControlSensitivityAnalysis.R** provides the code for calculating the effect estimates when each of the controls for a fire is left out.

+* **InteractionAnalysis.R** regresses the number of high wind days in a region on whether it occurs during the month of the fire and in a fire-exposed region, examining the significance of the interaction term.

-* **CovariateITSAnalysis.R** contains the code for conducting an Interrupted Time Series analysis.
-We examined several covariates but only discussed results for percent vegetative cover (MESMA) in our paper.
+* **MesmaItsAnalysis.R** contains the code for conducting an Interrupted Time Series analysis to ascertain whether the levels of vegetative land cover (MESMA) were significantly different in any month following the fire.

-* **getPercentChange.R**

-* GsynthControlSensitivityAnalysis.R
-* InteractionAnalysis.R
-* MesmaItsAnalysis.R
-* MesmaPositiveControl.R
 * PoolEffects.R

 2. **Covariates**
 * data
 * GetFireElevationData.R
 * prism.R

 3. **Hexagon Boundaries**